-Former Fox News Radio Reporter Says She Was Fired After Using Company Hotline
+Fox News Radio Reporter Says She Was Fired After Using Company Hotline

-On the heels of several sexual harassment and racial discrimination lawsuits, Fox News on Thursday faced more legal trouble as a former radio correspondent filed a lawsuit alleging she was fired 24 hours after using the company hotline to report gender discrimination.
+On the heels of several sexual harassment and racial discrimination lawsuits, Fox News on Thursday faced more legal trouble as a radio correspondent filed a lawsuit alleging she was fired 24 hours after using the company hotline to report gender discrimination.

 Fox News Radio Network’s former Middle East and North Africa correspondent, Jessica Golloher, alleges she was fired in a “blatant act of retaliation,” after she emailed 21st Century Fox’s independent investigator on April 17 requesting to speak about issues she faced at work.